-However, it wasn’t until the early 1980s that I came to an understanding of what Jesus did for me.?
-Actually, I would say it was a revelation (similar to an epiphany).?
-I believe I was watching a teaching by Gloria Copeland on television.?
-It was called, ?So Great a Salvation.??
+However, it wasn’t until the early 1980s that I understood what Jesus did for me.
+I would say it was a revelation (similar to an epiphany).
+I believe I was watching a teaching by Gloria Copeland on television.
+It was called, “So Great a Salvation.”
 Another important thing about this time was that I was reading and studying the Bible a lot.

-One would think that growing up in a Baptist church that I would be well versed in the principles of salvation.?
-Perhaps I wasn’t paying attention.?
-I can?t say for sure.
-In any case, church was not a place where I learned about the Bible or became familiar with salvation as a child.?
-Church was primarily a place of fellowship and a place of personal development via plays, recitals, music, etc..?
-I don?t recall ever really being introduced to Jesus Christ in church as a child.?
-It was my mother who told me about God and Jesus Christ apart from the church.?
-It wasn?t until later in my post-high school years that I began to learn more about God, Jesus, salvation, and the principles of God’s Kingdom revealed in the Bible because of the efforts of Pastor Effie Blumentoe.?
+One would think that growing up in a Baptist church that I would be well versed in the principles of salvation.
+Perhaps I wasn’t paying attention.
+I can’t say for sure.
+In any case, the church was not a place where I learned about the Bible or became familiar with salvation as a child.
+The church was primarily a place of fellowship and a place of personal development via plays, recitals, music, etc. I don’t recall ever really being introduced to Jesus Christ in the church as a child.
+It was my mother who told me about God and Jesus Christ apart from the church.
+It wasn’t until later in my post-high school years that I began to learn more about God, Jesus, salvation, and the principles of God’s Kingdom revealed in the Bible because of the efforts of Pastor Effie Blumentoe.
 The Bible was alive for me.

 Jesus is the Key

-The thing that escaped me all those years was the simple fact that Jesus is the key.?
-I was well aware and knowledgeable of what Jesus did and the principles of salvation.?
+The thing that escaped me all those years was the simple fact that Jesus is the key.
+I was well aware and knowledgeable of what Jesus did and the principles of salvation.
 However, it was mostly academic to me and not something that was simply relational.
-You see, when I was a child, I thrived on a simple relationship with God.?
-I would talk to him while walking to school.?
-I would pray to Him when I needed something done (e.g., to fix my broken watch).?
-I would sit in the back yard late at night and just meditate and talk to Him.?
-It was wonderful.?
-Sometimes I would stay up late and sit by the window in my bedroom and just talk to God.?
-I remember at least once trying to talk to God late at night while laying in the bed.?
-That didn?t work out too well because I fell asleep.
+You see, when I was a child, I thrived on a simple relationship with God.
+I would talk to him while walking to school.
+I would pray to Him when I needed something done (e.g., to fix my broken watch).
+I would sit in the back yard late at night and just meditate and talk to Him.
+It was wonderful.
+Sometimes I would stay up late and sit by the window in my bedroom and just talk to God.
+I remember at least once trying to talk to God late at night while lying in the bed.
+That didn’t work out too well because I fell asleep.

 Jesus gave a very interesting parable that I believe applies to most church-goers today, based on my experience in church.